tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

-When you score a critical hit with an attack or spell, the target also takes 5 ongoing damage (5th level: 10 ongoing; 8th level: 20 ongoing).
+When you score a critical hit with an attack or spell, the target also takes 5 ongoing damage, 10 ongoing at champion tier, and 20 ongoing at epic tier..

 ##### Champion Feat